RRFayad/Shadcn/README.md

   - We are gonna work with Stacked Bar Chart

 - Stackbar Chart:
-  - The stackId must match (this is what makes the bars stacked )
+  - The stackId must match (this is what makes the bars stacked)

+#### Finishing and Styling Bar Chart

+- Check the work-location-trends tsx to check the styling customizations

 ## Shadcn/ui Components: